SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 [task-description]
 ## Description

-You are given the following "JavaScript" class.
+Use the following "JavaScript" class.

 ```js
 class StringBuilder {